mohamadali-halwani/js-learning/README.md

 # js-learning
-The code I wrote while learning JavaScript.
+#### The code I wrote while learning JavaScript.

-## I learned from some tutorials on Pluralsight and Youtube.
-I am uploading the files here to keep and review with ease to my personal needs.
+## I learned from some tutorials on Pluralsight, udemy, and Youtube.
+### I am uploading the files here to keep and review with ease to my personal needs.
+### Maybe I'll organize the code into a good tutorial for public use later.